10 Caregiver Stress Relief Tips to Get You Through the Holidays

 But there can also be unpleasant family members, grief for those who have passed, and an overwhelming To Do list.

-In the midst of all of this, self care may sound like a silly concept, but it truly is an effective way to reduce stress, improve well-being, and help you find some joy in these challenging situations.
+In the midst of all of this, self-care may sound like a silly concept, but it truly is an effective way to reduce stress, improve well-being, and help you find some joy in these challenging situations.

 And when you feel better, everyone around you will also benefit from that positive energy.

-10 tips for caregiver self care during the holidays
+10 Caregiver Self-Care Tips for the holidays

-1. Make time for yourself
+1. Make Time for Yourself

 It’s easy to get caught up in the whirlwind of extra tasks and hassles that the holidays bring.